top of page

 13.jpg

-Criterio Noticias, Octubre 2020
+Criterio Noticias, October 2020

 Myriam Vidal Valero and Rodrigo Pérez Ortega worked on an investigation on the initiatives of volunteers who contribute to the educational process of girls and boys who are stranded on the northern border of Mexico, waiting to cross into the United States.
 Their story was published in The New York Times.